it-dept-cis/Essential-Guide-to-Election-Security/docs/source/Maturity/determine_maturity.rst

 This section provides some general characteristics for each of the three maturities.
 Read through them, determine your current maturity, and use that maturity throughout the Guide to choose your implementation strategy.

 Many organizations will be more mature in some aspects of cybersecurity than others.
 This is normal.
 If you've already implemented the guidance in a best practice for your overall maturity, consider leveling up to the next maturity for that best practice.
-It's all part of the process of continual improvement!
+It's all part of the process of continual improvement.

 |Maturity1| Maturity
 *************************************************